WPPN 02/21: Reserving contracts with businesses with a public service mission

 The EU Procurement Directive which the Public Contracts Regulations 2015 transposed prior to the UK’s exit as a Member State of the European Union, offered only a broad suggestion of what ‘disadvantaged’ might mean - “such as the unemployed, members of disadvantaged minorities or otherwise socially marginalised groups".
-For clarity Crown Commercial Services have provided that the following definition of “disadvantaged” from the Commission Regulation (EU) No 651/2014 (State aid definition) of 17 June 2014, which can be used by Welsh contracting authorities in formulating their requirements if they wish.
+For clarity Crown Commercial Services have provided that the following definition of “disadvantaged” from the Commission Regulation (EU) No 651/2014 (State aid definition) of 17 June 2014, which can be used by WPS bodies in formulating their requirements if they wish.

 A ‘disadvantaged worker’ means any person who: